Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

 Many African kingdoms in west and central Africa, such as Mali, Gambia, Guinea-Bissau, Senegal, Congo, were suppliers of slaves.
 Historian David Richardson has suggested that roughly 70–80% of enslaved Africans were taken as a result of raids, warfare, or other similar violent conflicts and sold as prisoners of war.
 Some researchers estimate about 10-20% enslaved Africans were kidnapped.
 Trading posts and forts were setup along the West African coast by countries such as Britian, Spain, France, and the Netherlands.

+The types of experiences slaves went through varied depending on the location and owner.
+In some cases slaves were violently abused and whipped, both male and female sexually violated, subjected to brutal experiments (such as Dr. J Marior Sims, "the father of gynecology", conducting surgeries on black women without consent or pain relief) any many others.

 ---

 ### Slave Patrols (1600s-1700s)